UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/anonymous-functions.md

 int y = f(xx[n], yy[n]);
 ```

 Consider the flexibility this brings.
 The method `doMathStuff` does not need to know anything about the specific function `f`.
-All it knows is it takes two integer parameters, and returns an integer.
-What it actually does is decided elsewhere.
+All it knows (from the type information) is that it takes two integer parameters, and returns an integer.
+What it actually does is defined elsewhere.
 To illustrate this, consider the following methods that conform to this type:

 ```C#
 int addSomeNumbers(int a, int b)